 No matter how old you are, if you have assets worth protecting, it is a good idea to look into planning your estate.
 In the unlikely event that you should unexpectedly pass on, it is wise to have plans in place for who your assets will go to.

 If you do not make plans for your estate and you unexpectedly pass, your assets will be subject to intestate succession laws.

-Here’s what you should know about Virginia intestate succession laws:
+Below is what you should know about Virginia intestate succession laws.

-Several valuable assets do not pass through the will and are not impacted by intestate succession laws.
-The following are some examples:
+There are several valuable assets that do not pass through the will and are not impacted by intestate succession laws.

 - Property transferred into a living trust